ABOUT US

 LIQUID METALS

 A unique state of metallic matter that is easy melting, free flowing when melted, electrically/thermally conductive, atomically frustrated yet dynamic, and chemically active.
-These futuristic-looking metallic liquids can have surprising properties and behaviors
+These futuristic metallic liquids have surprising properties and behaviors that enable technologically important applications

 CRYSTAL GROWTH

 Crystals grown in our lab have a strong metallic flavor.
-We use liquid metal solvents to grow crystals with well-defined phases and shapes
+We use liquid metal solvents (fluxes) to grow crystals with well-controlled fine structures

 PATTERN FORMATION